-- GDPM continued to maintain a high level of resident service goals in order to provide noteworthy client linkages. - GDPM's FSS & ROSS programs are housed within GDPM's Community Initiatives Department the following was achieved in FY2022: - 24 Active MOUs with Community Partners - Managing 133 FSS participants - Enrolled 37 new participants - 20 Homeowners building equity via HCV Home ownership program 7 new homeowners - 3 out of the 7 new homeowners in 2021 utilized IDA funds - 51 individual client facing events held with GDPM residents during height of pandemic - GDPM launched an IDA (Individual Development Account) Program.
+- GDPM continued to maintain a high level of resident service goals in order to provide noteworthy client linkages. - GDPM's FSS & ROSS programs are housed within GDPM's Community Initiatives Department the following was achieved in FY2022: - 25 Active MOUs with Community Partners - Managing 130 FSS participants - Enrolled 51 new participants - 26 Homeowners building equity via HCV Home ownership program - 6 new homeowners - 47 families enrolled to receive case management in addition to service coordination via ROSS service coordination grant - GDPM launched an IDA (Individual Development Account) Program.
 This is a partnership between GDPM, the Ohio Community Development Corporation, and Wright-Patt Credit Union that gives participants the opportunity to receive up to \$4,000 towards homeownership, postsecondary education expenses, or business capitalization. - The Digital Equity Initiative has maintained strong partnerships with CareSource and Cincinnati Bell.
 The partnership has offered free Wi-Fi to over 1,000 residents and ongoing digital literacy workshops. - The Jobs Plus program opened its doors to DeSoto Bass Courts and Hilltop Homes residents in April 2017.
 To date, approximately 200 residents have become members and have opted in to receive services such as work readiness, jobs placement, educational advancement, financial literacy, and other services that addresses poverty.
 140 of those residents are employed.
 GDPM received funds donated by Key Bank to implement a work experience program.
 The program was a partnership with the Dayton Urban League. - Utilized Eviction Prevention/Rental Assistance resources to process 503 applications.
-440 residents received rental assistance totaling \$757,209.77.
+440 residents received rental assistance totaling \$757,209.77. - Held a back to school event at Desoto Bass and distributed 500 book bags to GDPM families